relay CLI reference

 Start a sync session

-relay deploy calls /api/sync/start, receives a session_id, and prepares a staging area on the agent.
+relay deploy calls /api/sync/start, sends the saved workspace version plus a local fingerprint hint, receives a session_id, and prepares a staging area on the agent.

 02